"Jefferson City Hit with Large Hail Storm"

 Insurance companies, like homeowners, know that the roof just happens to be the most important part of the home.
 If the roof isn’t fixed on time and as required, it can lead to more considerable damage and, consequently, higher claims.

 It is interesting to note that in the majority of high-wind and hail claims the payout is directly relative to the type and condition of the roof, as reported by the Insurance Institute for Business and Home Safety.
 However, insurance companies will carefully scrutinize insurance claims for roof coverages, and make sure that all documentation is in order before processing the claim.
 So, as a homeowner, you need to be very careful with this part of the process.

-The quick and easy way to find out what your insurance covers is to call up your insurance provider.
+If your roofing contractor confirms that insurance should cover your damage, the quick and easy way to find out what your insurance covers is to call up your insurance provider.
 When it comes to roof repair, many insurance companies have different policies.
 Some may take the age of your roof into account at the time it was damaged.
 For instance, if your roof is under five years old and was damaged the company may pay the entire cost of repairs or replacement of the roof.
 If the roof is over five or ten years old, then you’ll be reimbursed at what is called a “depreciated value” amount of the damage.
 This depreciation by insurance companies takes the age of your existing roof into account because wear and tear decrease the value of your roof.
 So, the older it is, the more wear your roof is assumed to have undergone.

 Now there are also some policies that only cover roof damage, which is near to the depreciated amount regardless of how old the roof is.
 Then there are other policies that will reimburse you the full cost of repairs or replacement of all damaged sections regardless of how old the roof may be.
 So as you can see, learning what type of coverage you have and what it all means is extremely important.